Yandex Cloud

 backup-policy-auto-binding-config.tf

-# Configuring a provider
+# Configuring the provider

 terraform {